The very first tip for how to start writing a book is to have a plan.

 In my experience, this method has a lot of downsides.

-Because there is no plan, the result is often a story that goes around in circles that lead to nowhere.
+Because there is no big picture plan, the result is often a story that goes around in circles that lead to nowhere.

-Then it needs so much editing and re-writing to fix all the problems that it is like writing a book twice.
+Then it needs so much editing and time to write and re-write to fix all the plot problems that it is like writing a book twice.

 A better way to write fiction is to know the end before you write the beginning.